close

 --type-checkEnable TypeScript semantic type checking (details)

---format <format>Output format: default, jsonline, or github (details)
+--format <format>Output format: default, jsonline, github, or gitlab (details)

 --quietReport errors only, suppress warnings